PromptPex: Automatic Test Generation for Language Model Prompts: Design

 \subsubsection{Valid Tests}

 A test may not follow the \IS{} and might create output that violates the rules described in the \OR{} and \PUT{}.
 Such test cases are not the most valuable, as the prompt developer knows that some of those inputs can be pre-filtered before they are passed to the prompt.
 However, these test cases might be useful for testing any input validation pipeline that processes the input or for identifying gaps in the assumed input domain.
-The most valuable tests are those that follow the \IS{}, as they are directly actionable and require fixing.
-We use the extracted \IS{} to guide \toolname{} to generate tests that strictly follow the \IS{}.
+The most valuable tests follow the \IS{} as they are actionable and require fixing, so we use the extracted \IS{} to guide \toolname{} in generating them.
 Even in scenarios where the prompt-based system is exposed to raw inputs, the same \IS{} can validate inputs and disregard any input that does not meet the input specification.

-The test generator in \toolname{} uses \gptfouro{} and takes a rule (which can also be an inverse rule), \IS{} and \PUT{} as input.
+The test generator in \toolname{} uses \rulemodel{} and takes a rule (which can also be an inverse rule), \IS{} and \PUT{} as input.
 It generates a test along with the reasoning of why the model thinks this particular test during execution will comply with the rule it was generated for.
 We ask the test generator to start with first understanding: What is an input?
 What are the different components of a valid input?
 What are the syntax and semantics related constraints from \IS{}?
 In the prompt, we direct the model to consider these issues during test generation.
-Each test must be generated such that the expected output or behavior demonstrates adherence to the given rules for a range of scenarios, including boundary cases, typical cases, and edge cases.
-The exact prompt used is available in the Appendix~\ref{prompt:test_gen}.
+Each test must be generated such that the expected output or behavior demonstrates adherence to the given rules for a range of scenarios.